Generic selectors

 A sinner must show God, through repentance, that he is worthy of receiving the sacrifice of Jesus Christ.
 This is accompanied by a desire to put away sin and a renewed commitment to obeying His Law.
 Confessing our sins is not just obedience.
 We obey God’s commandments because we have His agape love in us:

-JOHN 14:21 The one who has My commandments and is keeping them, that is the one who loves Me; and the one who loves Me shall be loved by My Father, and I will love him and will manifest Myself to him.”
+JOHN 14:21 “He [Jesus Christ] who has My commandments and keeps them, it is he who loves Me.
+And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”

 If we sincerely love God, then we desire above all things to obey Him and we strive to never disappoint God.
 It is because we love God that real repentance is a deeply emotional and spiritual response of the heart when we violate His Law.